mitibabaei/Algorithmic_DataScience_Questions/README.md

 Write a Python implementation of the KNN algorithm for a classification and regression problem.

-### 6. k-means Clustering
+### 6. K-Means Clustering
-Question: Implement the k-means clustering algorithm from scratch.
+Implement the k-means clustering algorithm from scratch.
 Given a dataset, group the points into k clusters.
-Follow-up: How do you handle scenarios where the clusters do not converge?
+How do you handle scenarios where the clusters do not converge?

 ### 7. String Matching
 Question: Implement an algorithm to check if a string is a subsequence of another string.
 For example, "abc" is a subsequence of "aebdc".